bennage/bennage.github.com/source/_posts/2012-08-15-unit-testing-winjs.markdown

 What's great about Mocha is that if you omit the `done` parameter, then the harness automagically assumes the test is synchronous.
 Very nice.

 We did have [one problem](https://github.com/visionmedia/mocha/issues/502) with Mocha.
-It has an internal recursive process that can cause a stack overflow in IE. [Derick Bailey](http://lostechies.com/derickbailey/) came up with a quick workaround by reseting the stack before each test with a call to `setTimeout` in our [test helper script](http://hilojs.codeplex.com/SourceControl/changeset/view/13593c579fb6#Hilo.Specifications%2fspec.helpers.js).
+It has an internal recursive process that can cause a stack overflow in IE. [Derick Bailey](http://lostechies.com/derickbailey/) came up with a quick workaround by resetting the stack before each test with a call to `setTimeout` in our [test helper script](http://hilojs.codeplex.com/SourceControl/changeset/view/13593c579fb6#Hilo.Specifications%2fspec.helpers.js).

     beforeEach(function (done) {
         setTimeout(done, 0);